dankamongmen/notcurses/doc/man/man3/notcurses_capabilities.3.md

 **notcurses_palette_size** returns the size of the terminal's palette, used for palette-indexed color.
 It will always return at least 1.
 This is independent of RGB TrueColor support.
-No terminal is know to support more than 256-indexed color.
+No terminal is known to support more than 256-indexed color.

 **notcurses_cantruecolor** returns **true** if the terminal advertises